pearcej/complex/_sources/HerdsFlocksAndTrafficJams/RandomPerturbation.rst

+.. _HFT_3:

 Random Perturbation
 -----------------------

-.. _avg_speed:
+.. _HFT_FIG_2:

 .. figure:: Figures/figure_11.2.png
     :align: center
-    :alt: "Figure 11.2: Average speed as a function of the number of cars, for three magnitudes of added random noise."
+    :alt: "Figure 12.2: Average speed as a function of the number of cars, for three magnitudes of added random noise."

-    Figure 11.2: Average speed as a function of the number of cars, for three magnitudes of added random noise.
+    Figure 12.2: Average speed as a function of the number of cars, for three magnitudes of added random noise.

-As the number of cars increases, traffic jams become more severe. :ref:`Figure 11.2 <avg_speed>` shows the average speed cars are able to achieve, as a function of the number of cars.
+As the number of cars increases, traffic jams become more severe. :ref:`Figure 12.2 <HFT_FIG_2>` shows the average speed cars are able to achieve, as a function of the number of cars.

 The top line shows results with ``eps=0``, that is, with no random variation in speed.
 With 25 or fewer cars, the spacing between cars is greater than 40, which allows cars to reach and maintain the maximum speed, which is 40.
 With more than 25 cars, traffic jams form and the average speed drops quickly.